MohamedElatroush/DEFTOSVG/README.md

 ## What is Left

-1. DRC Violations Highlighting
-2. Making a Bounding Rectangle for Each Cell, to make in invisible by default.
+1. Making a Bounding Rectangle for Each Cell, to make in invisible by default
+2. Searchable Nets Generation
+3. DRC Violations Highlighting

 ## References